o365soa/soa/README.md

 * From the Microsoft Graph PowerShell SDK:
    * Microsoft.Graph.Authentication
    * Microsoft.Graph.Applications
+   * Microsoft.Graph.Identity.DirectoryManagement (used only during the prerequisites installation)
 * Active Directory

 Note: For SharePoint Online, if a non-PowerShell Gallery version of the module is installed, it is removed from the PS Module Path to prevent conflicts.

-A Microsoft Entra enterprise application is also registered in your tenant.
-Details of this are provided below.
+An application, named "Microsoft Security Assessment", is also registered (created) in your tenant.
+Details are provided below.

 ## Prerequisites Script